THE PUNK DEBATE - DEAD OR ALIVE

 there ain't a new fashion they'll create one.

-and like I say if you block things off, then people are going to use the narrowest route
+"Now basically, without proper media exposure, there's less to aim for, and like I say if you block things off, then people are going to use the narrowest route

 to get their ideas across: Therefore, there's a big industry of non-thinking ideas on very unmusical records; and they sell, they really sell.